FullerJam/swd500_2017/sessions/session9.0/README.md

 >> **Figure 2**, The NPM init utility

 - To use the NPM package manager, firstly nodeJS needs to be installed.
 If you are using clou9 this has already been done for you.
 If you are on your own computer, it's a simple case of downloading and click installing the binary from the nodeJs website
-- To initiate your project, using command line navigate to the root directory of your website.
-Run the command `npm init`
+- To initiate your project, using command line navigate to the root directory of your website.Next, Run the command `npm init`
 - If all goes well the npm init utility will run and ask you a  number of questions.
 Normally people just repeatedly press enter to go with the defaults

 ```